 - Eat food slowly and chew thoroughly.
 Put down your fork after every bite and pick it up again once you have chewed and swallowed that bite.

 - Avoid foods and drinks that trigger reflux.
-Common triggers include fatty or fried foods, tomato sauce, alcohol, chocolate, mint, garlic, onion, and caffeine.
+Common triggers include alcohol, chocolate, caffeine, fatty foods or peppermint.

 - Avoid tight-fitting clothing.
 Clothes that fit tightly around your waist put pressure on your abdomen and the lower esophageal sphincter.